Witten's conjecture for many four-manifolds of simple type: Introduction

+We refer to \cite{KMStructure}, or \S \ref{subsec:Donaldsonseries} in this article, for the definitions of the Donaldson series, $\bD_X^w(h)$, Kronheimer-Mrowka (KM) basic classes, and four-manifolds of Kronheimer-Mrowka (KM) simple type.

-\begin{conj}[Witten's Conjecture] Let $X$ be a standard four-manifold with Seiberg-Witten simple type.
-Then $X$ has Kronheimer-Mrowka simple type and the Kronheimer-Mrowka and Seiberg-Witten basic classes coincide.
-For any $w\in H^2(X;\ZZ)$ and $h\in H_2(X;\RR)$, if $Q_X$ is the intersection form of $X$,
+\begin{conj}[Witten's Conjecture] \cite{Witten} Let $X$ be a standard four-manifold with Seiberg-Witten simple type.
+The four-manifold $X$ then has Kronheimer-Mrowka simple type and the Kronheimer-Mrowka and Seiberg-Witten basic classes coincide.
+For any $w\in H^2(X;\ZZ)$ and $h\in H_2(X;\RR)$, one has

 \end{conj}